Saisi/VB-Twitter-Client/README.md

 Project is pretty old, wow.

-A Twitter Client is Visual Basic
+A Twitter Client in Visual Basic